danidiaz/dep-t/README.md

         logic :: Int -> m Int
       }

-Lets write some implementations for the functions in the record.
+Let's write some implementations for the functions in the record.
 Notice that some functions (like `_logic`) can depend on others (like `_logger`).

     _logger :: MonadIO m => String -> m ()